 The Tor exit nodes pose a threat to confidentiality.
 Since anyone can volunteer to run a Tor node, an attacker would have total access to the data that is being routed if the attacker happens to run the exit node of a circuit.
 Zetter (2007) reports how Dan Egerstad, a security researcher, collected several hundred email account passwords by sniffing on an exit node.
 He reportedly collected thousands of private e-mail messages sent by foreign embassies and human rights groups around the world.
 The exit nodes can also carry out an MITM attack by sending back a bogus certificate for the website the initiator wishes to connect.
-In fact the MITM attack described in Section 3.1.2 that netted Marlinspike several hundred email account credentials was mounted from Tor exit nodes.
+In fact the attack described in the MITM Attack Using Other Means section that netted Marlinspike several hundred email account credentials was mounted from Tor exit nodes.